Running your program

 Follow guidelines on reporting cases of COVID-19

 In February 2020, COVID-19 was added to the List of Reportable Diseases.
-Those required to report such diseases must report cases of COVID-19 infection immediately to both the:
+Those required to report such diseases must notify the following:

 - DPH Epidemiology and Emerging Infection Program at 860-509-7994 (or 860-509-8000 after-hours and weekends)